 A traditional Tequila Sour is bright, zesty, and refreshing.
 When you introduce bourbon into the mix, you add warmth and depth that beautifully balances the tequila’s sharp, citrusy notes.
 The bourbon’s oak and vanilla notes soften the tequila’s peppery edge, creating a smoother, more rounded flavor profile.
 For an extra kick, try making a Spicy Bourbon-Tequila Sour by muddling a few slices of jalapeño in your shaker.
 You can find more inspiration for bourbon and tequila cocktails that master this perfect sweet and spicy balance.

-Create a Smoky Tequila and Bourbon Smash
+Make a Smoky Tequila and Bourbon Smash

 If you enjoy bold, smoky flavors, this combination is for you.
 A smash is a versatile cocktail that typically includes a spirit, sweetener, citrus, and fresh herbs.
 To give it a smoky twist, pair a reposado tequila with a peated or high-rye whiskey.
 The tequila’s subtle vegetal notes and the whiskey’s smoky character create a dynamic and intriguing drink.
 One great example is the Spaghetti Western, which combines these spirits for a cocktail with notes of vanilla, cinnamon, and soft oak.
 This approach proves just how many foolproof whisky and tequila cocktails you can create.

-Experiment with Fresh Fruit and Seasonal Flavors
+Play with Fresh Fruit and Seasonal Flavors

 Bourbon and tequila cocktails are a perfect canvas for seasonal ingredients.
 In the summer, muddle fresh berries, peaches, or watermelon for a bright, juicy twist.
 In the fall and winter, lean into warmer flavors by incorporating apple cider, pear nectar, or a touch of maple syrup.
 Fresh herbs like mint, basil, or even rosemary can also add an aromatic layer that ties everything together.
 Don’t be afraid to play with different combinations—a splash of fresh grapefruit juice or a sprig of thyme can completely transform your drink.